mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 * The Event Loop has just one job: it continuously monitors both the Callback Queue and the Call Stack.
 It acts like a gatekeeper.
 If it finds any code blocks or functions waiting in the callback queue, it pushes them one by one into the call stack for execution and removes them from the callback queue.

-* However, this only happens when the call stack is completely empty (i.e., no synchronous code is being executed).
+* However this only happens when the call-stack is completely empty (i.e. no synchronous code is being executed).

 # Need for callback/message queue?